Minimizing latency with MDCB

 Testing the deployment to prove the concept

-As you know, the Tyk Multi Data Centre Bridge provides a link from the Control Plane to the Data Plane (worker) gateways, so that we can control all the remote gateways from a single dashboard.
+As you know, the Tyk Multi Data Center Bridge provides a link from the Control Plane to the Data Plane (worker) gateways, so that we can control all the remote gateways from a single dashboard.

 1. Access Tyk Dashboard